Updated March 6, 2023

 |Flexibility||It supports any kind of application.||It supports only a few portable applications where it is not convenient to use.|

 Mobile apps are popular nowadays as the number of users of the Smart Phones are becoming more and more and provides a variety of features through the mobile apps itself.
 The native apps will be developed normally to develop either Android or iOS or any other based on the requirement, whereas web-based application is based only on a single development model.
 Mobile apps have ba boilerplate code to develop and are easier to develop apps.
 Even web-based apps have ready-to-use production-grade applications to develop a new website easily.

 This has been a guide to the highest distinction among Mobile Apps vs Websites.
-Here we additionally consider the Mobile Apps vs Websites head to head comparison, key difference along with infographics and comparison table.
+Here we have discussed Mobile Apps vs Websites head to head comparison, key difference along with infographics and comparison table.
 You may also look at the following articles to learn more –